Kama Ruijie: Overview

 The Kama Ruijie panel vans feature 5.4 cubic meters of capacity and a 3050mm wheelbase for maximum cargo area, while the pickup variant features a 3600mm wheelbase.
 The Kama Ruijie is powered by a 1.6 liter "DAM16KR" engine supplied by Dongan and fulfills the Chinese National VI Emissions Standard developing 90KW and 158N·m.

+An electric variant was sold as the Kama Ruijie S (锐捷S) with a variant sold as the Kama Junhang ES6 (骏航ES6), while the longest variant of the Kama van was rebadged as the Kama Junhang ES8 (骏航ES8), featuring a 3450mm wheelbase and a 5265mm length.

 As of 2021, the Kama Ruijie panel vans are only available as electric variants while the V16 pickups are still offered as gasoline models.